myarik/qsbackup/README.md

 # QsBackup

 QsBackup allows to backup files to the Amazon S3 cloud storage.
-QsBackup minimize a storage space as it backups only a directory which has changes.
+QsBackup minimizes a storage space as it backups only a directory which has changes.
 Also, it allows specifying how many copies you want to store.

 ## How to backup to Amazon S3